 - Direct the preparation of regular and special budget reports.

-Budget Analysts with little to no experience tend to make between $47550 and $57950 while the more experienced ones make over $90570 per year.
+Budget Analysts with little to no experience tend to make between $49860 and $60720 while the more experienced ones can earn over $96250 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Budget Analyst is to move to a higher paying state like DC.
-Right now, the highest paying states for Budget Analysts are DC, VA, CT, MD and AK.
+One of the easiest ways to increase your salary as a Budget Analyst is to move to a higher paying state like DC.
+Right now, the highest paying states for Budget Analysts are DC, VA, CA, MD and MA.

-3 other factors that can increase your salary as A Budget Analyst is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Budget Analyst is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Budget Analysts what degree they had when they got the job and most of them said they had a Bachelors degree followed by Master’s degree.
+We asked other Budget Analysts what degree they had when they got the job and most of them said they had a Bachelor’s Degree followed by an Associate’s Degree.

 Pros and Cons